Understanding your workers compensation insurance cover

 - a lump sum payment for death or permanent impairment

-When a worker is recovering from a work-related injury or illness, you have obligations in assisting your worker in their journey back to work.
+When a worker is recovering from a work-related injury or illness, you have an obligation to support them in their journey back to work.

 Learn more about helping people return to work

-If you're an employer, you must keep a register of injuries to record workplace injuries or illnesses sustained by workers, even if there has not been a claim.
+As an employer, you're required to maintain a register to record all workplace injuries or illnesses sustained by workers, even if there has not been a claim.
+Penalties apply for failing to keep a register.

 - name of the injured worker